sammuelyee/docs/cartodb-editor.md

 #### Your Plan

 On the "Your Plan" page, you can see information about your company, users, data storage, and resources.
-Here you can also contact us with questions or changes to your account.
+You can also contact us with questions or changes to your account.

 ## **Official Twitter Datasource**

 #### About the Twitter Datasource

-CartoDB has access to the complete Twitter firehose providing it with official Twitter data.
-For our users, it is really easy to obtain the data and map it.
-Once the user clicks on "Connect dataset" within the Datasets section of their dashboard, the menu, which you can also see in this screenshot, will open.
+CartoDB has access to the complete Twitter firehose, providing it with official Twitter data.
+For our users, it is really easy to obtain Twitter data and map it.
+Once the user clicks on "Connect dataset" within the Datasets section of their dashboard, the menu that you see in this screenshot, will open.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/twitter_0.png" alt="New import dialog" /></p>